mohammadMghi/Notification-laravel/README.md

 If you want to add your driver for extend project , there is exsited a folder name Driver inside App/Domain you can comfortable add your custom driver.

 Once you had adding your driver it's time to add it to our factory.
-As you know Factory patten repesented for creating objects so add it to factiry.
+As you know Factory patten repesented for creating objects so add it to factory.